Him104/technica/README.md

 1. ComponentDidMount (Runs after the component Mounts)
 2. ComponentDidUpdate ( Runs after every render/update)
 3. ComponentWillUnmount (Cleanup before the component unmounts)

+useRef : is a hook that allows you to directly create a reference to a DOM element or a React element.